GilOliveira/schemadotorg/docs/MODULES.md

 Fields

+- **Schema.org Blueprints Field Group**
+  Creates field groups in entity view and form displays when Schema.org properties are mapping to a field.

 - **Schema.org Blueprints Flex Field**
   Allows a Flex field to be used to create Schema.org relationships within an entity type/bundle Schema.org mapping.